 9.2 Comply with directions relating to restriction of access or use

-The Subscriber must comply with any direction of the Registrar restricting access and use of the SPEAR ELN.
+The Subscriber must comply with any direction of the Registrar restricting any access or use of the SPEAR ELN.

 9.3 Suspension by Registrar

 The Subscriber may be suspended by the Registrar at any time if a Suspension Event occurs.